mrapp-ke/MLRL-Boomer/README.md

 ## :wrench: Functionalities

-The algorithm that is provided by this project currently supports the following core functionalities for learning ensembles of boosted classification or regression rules:
+The algorithm that is provided by this project currently supports the following core functionalities for learning ensembles of boosted classification or regression rules.

+### Deliberate Loss Optimization

-- **Decomposable or non-decomposable loss functions** can be minimized in expectation.
+- **Decomposable or non-decomposable loss functions** can be optimized in expectation.
-- **L1 and L2 regularization** can be used.
+- **$L_1$ and $L_2$ regularization** can be used.
-- **Single-output, partial, or complete heads** can be used by rules, i.e., they can predict for a single output, a subset of the available outputs, or all of them.
-Predicting for multiple outputs simultaneously enables to model local dependencies between them.
+- **Shrinkage (a.k.a. the learning rate) can be adjusted** for controlling the impact of individual rules on the overall ensemble.

+### Different Prediction Strategies

 - **Various strategies for predicting scores, binary labels or probabilities** are available, depending on whether a classification or regression model is used.
 - **Isotonic regression models can be used to calibrate marginal and joint probabilities** predicted by a classification model.

+### Flexible Handling of Input Data

+- **Native support for numerical, ordinal, and nominal features** eliminates the need for pre-processing techniques such as one-hot encoding.
+- **Handling of missing feature values**, i.e., occurrences of *NaN* in the feature matrix, is implemented by the algorithm.

+### Fine-grained Control over Model Characteristics

 - **Rules can be constructed via a greedy search or a beam search.** The latter may help to improve the quality of individual rules.
-- **Sampling techniques and stratification methods** can be used for learning new rules on a subset of the available training examples, features, or output variables.
+- **Single-output, partial, or complete heads** can be used by rules, i.e., they can predict for a single output, a subset of the available outputs, or all of them.
+Predicting for multiple outputs simultaneously enables to model local dependencies between them.
-- **Shrinkage (a.k.a. the learning rate) can be adjusted** for controlling the impact of individual rules on the overall ensemble.
 - **Fine-grained control over the specificity/generality of rules** is provided via hyperparameters.

+### Support for Post-Optimization and Pruning

 - **Incremental reduced error pruning** can be used for removing overly specific conditions from rules and preventing overfitting.
 - **Post- and pre-pruning (a.k.a. early stopping)** allows to determine the optimal number of rules to be included in an ensemble.
 - **Sequential post-optimization** may help improving the predictive performance of a model by reconstructing each rule in the context of the other rules.
-- **Native support for numerical, ordinal, and nominal features** eliminates the need for pre-processing techniques such as one-hot encoding.
-- **Handling of missing feature values**, i.e., occurrences of NaN in the feature matrix, is implemented by the algorithm.

 ## :watch: Runtime and Memory Optimizations

-In addition, the following features that may speed up training or reduce the memory footprint are currently implemented:
+In addition to the features mentioned above, several techniques that may speed up training or reduce the memory footprint are currently implemented.

+### Approximation Techniques

 - **Unsupervised feature binning** can be used to speed up the evaluation of a rule's potential conditions when dealing with numerical features.
+- **Sampling techniques and stratification methods** can be used for learning new rules on a subset of the available training examples, features, or output variables.
 - **[Gradient-based label binning (GBLB)](https://arxiv.org/pdf/2106.11690.pdf)** can be used for assigning the labels included in a multi-label classification data set to a limited number of bins.
 This may speed up training significantly when minimizing a non-decomposable loss function using rules with partial or complete heads.

+### Sparse Data Structures

 - **Sparse feature matrices** can be used for training and prediction.
 This may speed up training significantly on some data sets.
 - **Sparse ground truth matrices** can be used for training.
 This may reduce the memory footprint in case of large data sets.
 - **Sparse prediction matrices** can be used for storing predicted labels.
 This may reduce the memory footprint in case of large data sets.
 - **Sparse matrices for storing gradients and Hessians** can be used if supported by the loss function.
 This may speed up training significantly on data sets with many output variables.

+### Parallelization

 - **Multi-threading** can be used for parallelizing the evaluation of a rule's potential refinements across several features, updating the gradients and Hessians of individual examples in parallel, or obtaining predictions for several examples in parallel.

 ## :books: Documentation